 - Paperwork for the consent of a minor to travel overseas without their parents

 - Overseas Police Checks

 So when you need to get a document witnessed or authenticated for production overseas, you invariably need to make an appointment with a Public Notary rather than visiting your local JP – but check first with the receiving entity in the overseas country where the document is to be produced.

-MELBOURNE CITY OFFICE (Business Hours, After Hours & Sundays)
+MELBOURNE CITY OFFICE (Extended Business Hours & Sundays)

 Level 13, 200 Queen Street, Melbourne, Victoria 3000

 (corner of Queen and Little Bourke Streets)

 EASTERN SUBURBS HOME OFFICE (After Hours & Weekends)

 10 Frank Street, Box Hill South, Victoria 3128

 (off Riversdale Road – ring bell at right hand side steps and proceed to rear of property)